 Solution II.
 This time, we shall choose the order of the elementary row operations differently in order to avoid introducing fractions into the computation.
-(Since every matrix has a unique reduced row echelon form, the exact sequence of elementary row operations being used does not matter - see part 1 of the discussion "Some Facts About Echelon Forms" on p.
-21)
+(Since every matrix has a unique reduced row echelon form, the exact sequence of elementary row operations being used does not matter - see part 1 of the discussion "Some Facts About Echelon Forms" in Section 1.2)